Vancouver Foundation steps in to help the pets of survivors

 leaving domestic abuse circumstances.

-Help for individuals leaving domestic abuse situations to find care for their pets.
+Help for individuals leaving domestic abuse situations and needing care for their pets.

 A significant barrier is created for victims of domestic abuse due to minimal pet friendly housing and resources for women fleeing domestic violence.
 In many cases, women who cannot find safe housing for their pets will delay leaving an abusive home.